To book your shuttle, head to the Parks Canada website and follow these steps:

 I am parked at the Lake Louise lakeshore.
 Can I hop on the shuttle to Moraine Lake from here?

 No, this is not an option, unlike previous years.
-The best way to access Moraine Lake is by reserving a shuttle ahead of time and hopping on from the Lake Louise Park and Ride (6 km east of Lake Louise village).
+The best way to access Moraine Lake is by reserving a shuttle ahead of time and hopping on from the Lake Louise Park and Ride (located at the Lake Louise Sightseeing Gondola).

 What If I miss the last departure from the lakes?